LiZhuang214/assignment-3/README.md

 ## Installing the necessary dependencies

+The Python dependencies used for this assignment are the same as through week 4.
+If you've updated your local environment already for week 4, you shouldn't need to install any more dependencies.
+If not, follow the instructions below.

 First, download the `environment.yml` file in this repository to your computer.

 **Important**: if you are on a Windows machine, make sure that `.txt` wasn't appended to the file name when you downloaded it.
 If so, you will need to rename it so the file ends in `.yml`.